This startup wants to replace your Zoom meetings with holograms

 There’s been a recent surge of interest in holographic technology after photo-realistic holograms of deceased musicians were used at high-profile concerts and the London Olympics’ Closing Ceremony in 2012.
 As the pandemic has lowered resistance to virtual presentations, companies are looking for inventive ways to showcase themselves and their products.
 Several startups are exploring the space, along with teams at Google and Microsoft.

-One, Portl, offers a seven-foot-high box that comes with a camera, light, microphone, and backdrop.
+One, Portl, which is a finalist for the SXSW Innovation Awards and is on Fast Company’s Most Innovative Companies list, offers a seven-foot-high box that comes with a camera, light, microphone, and backdrop.
 Using those tools, someone can sit in a remote office and set up the camera and mic, ensure the lighting is good, then appear remotely wherever the box is set up.
 (It’s especially useful for convention meetings.)

-But that setup is a bit pricier than Matsuko’s free app.
-Portl charges $160,000 for the entire system, with extra boxes costing $65,000 each.
+Portl charges $65,000 for the entire system, which allows users to communicate without the use of headsets.
 (A tabletop version showing a smaller version of the other person goes for $5,000.)
 Bloomberg reports the company has raised $15 million to date and expects to sell 500 booths and 5,000 tabletop units this year.

 Google, meanwhile, is working on Project Starline, a three-dimensional projection system that acts as a sort of “magic mirror” through which you can see someone, in another part of the world, life-size and in three dimensions.
 The company says it creates a sense of reality using a light-field-display system that creates a sense of volume and depth that can be experienced without glasses or headsets.

-Note: Correction: An earlier version of this article listed an incorrect price for Portl’s system.